learn-co-curriculum/phase-3-active-record-associations-methods/README.md

 There are a bunch of ActiveRecord association macros available.
 Let's work through our domain here to figure out the best ones to use.

-I like to think of Song a connector between Artist and Genre (Taylor Swift isn't in the genre pop unless she write pop songs, right?).
+I like to think of Song as a connector between Artist and Genre (Taylor Swift isn't in the genre pop unless she writes pop songs, right?).
 So therefore:

 * An Artist has many Songs, and it has many Genres, through Songs.
 * A Genre has many Songs, and it has many Artists, through Songs.